ceph/ceph/doc/rados/troubleshooting/troubleshooting-osd.rst

 replication.
 Another advantage is that you can run a cluster network such that it is not connected to the internet, thereby preventing some denial of service attacks.
-When OSDs peer and check heartbeats, they use the cluster (back-end) network when it's available.
+When OSDs peer and check heartbeats, they use the cluster (back-end) network when it is available.
 See `Monitor/OSD Interaction`_ for details.

 However, if the cluster (back-end) network fails or develops significant latency while the public (front-end) network operates optimally, OSDs currently do not